 - Celebrate the unique gifts and callings he has given those around you.

-- Spend some time praying and thanking God for those you may be envious of.
+- Spend some time praying and thanking God for those you might envy.